 Sukkot this year is from October 5th to 13th, but we have booked Camp Norland from the 4th to the 15th.
 This will allow everyone to arrive before sundown on Erev Sukkot (4th) and complete their packing and clean-up on Sunday the 15th, leaving the Shabbats free for worship and fellowship.
-We will enjoy four Shabbats together.
+We expect to enjoy four Shabbats together.
 The first meal served will be on the evening of the 4th at 5:30 p.m.
 The last meal served (leftovers, anyone) will be lunch on the 15th.

 If you desire to have a mikveh/baptism/immersion in the lake please speak with one of us early in the week so we can plan a time for that.
 Come prepared with appropriate attire.

 Come prepared to dress as you would when meeting a King!
 Ladies, we want to see your beautiful dresses.
 Men, it is a shirt and tie affair.
 If you have a suit or at least a suit jacket, please bring it!

-Weather permitting we will have nightly campfires (except on shabbat) just behind the Retreat Centre.
+Weather permitting we will have nightly campfires (except on Shabbat) just behind the Retreat Centre.
 Please bring warm clothing and maybe cushions!

-8:00-9:30 a.m.
+8:30-9:30 a.m.
 Continental breakfast will be available in the Retreat Centre.

 12:00 noon Lunch will be served in the dining hall.
 Bring your healthy appetites and royal manners.
 Everything else will be provided.

-2:00 p.m.
+2:00-5:30 p.m.
 Group activities.
 You will need to listen for announcements because the schedule will be flexible so as to take advantage of the weather and some surprises.
 When the weather is good we’ll organize hikes, horseshoe tournaments, frisbie, volleyball, tug of war and other such outdoor activities.

 11:00 p.m. to 8:00 a.m.
-It would be much appreciated if you do not disturb the sleep of people who go to bed early or who get up later than you do!
-Please use your quiet indoor voices and do not race in the hallways.
+It would be much appreciated if you do not disturb the sleep of people who go to bed early or who get up later than you do.
+Please use your quiet indoor voices and do not race in the hallways!